DroppedSyn/ferret/README.md

 The Cigital Tech Ferret.

-## Install CouchDB
+## Install pre-requisites
-1. Use your package manager or install CouchDB [from source](http://couchdb.apache.org/).
+1. Install this using your package manager (for Ubuntu/Debian, you may want to install the latest version from here: http://www.postgresql.org/download/linux/ubuntu/)
-2. Install the couchDB client for python, e.g. `pip install couchdb`
-3. Create a DB either via CouchDB's web interface (Futon) or using the client.
-You want to create a `direct_messages` database, as well as a database to store tracked terms.
-The name is defined in `settings.py`
-4. Change the database names to the ones you just created to dump all tracked tweets and direct messages.
+2. Install `rabbitmq` and `couchdb`
+3. Set up a postgres database.
+If you create a database called `$USER` you do not require a password to connect to it locally.
+To do this, run `createtb -U <your username>`.
+This is good enough for our purposes.

 ## To run the bot
-1. Checkout this repository
+1. Checkout this repository in a python virtual environment
+2. Run `pip install -r requirements.txt`
 2. Create a `settings.py` file (see `settings.py.dist` for an example)
-3. Install `tweepy` either in a python virtual environment or systemwide (e.g. `pip install tweepy`)
-4. Run `ferret.py`
+4. Run `celery beat` and `celery -A tasks worker --loglevel=info`.
+This starts up the scheduler and the task handler.
+This will be replaced by a `supervisord` file at some point.
 5. Follow the bot, send it DMs

-TODO
-====
-- Add tests
-- Add more docs
-- Fix the stupid re-auth hack we're using to call the DMHandler